 Year Activity 1906 Onset of mining high-grade copper zones.
 Mine operated and owned by Sr. Jose Maria Flores Barron.
 1957 CRNR completed mapping, geophysics (ground MAG) and underground sampling of stopes and adits, 370 samples taken with average grade of 1.4% Cu.
-1050 CRNR completed 11 diamond drillholes on the southern flank of the East Hill, totaling 74 1958 m of BQ core.
-Lytton enters into agreement with Flores Barron and completes a comprehensive 1067 to 1070 program of geological mapping, soil geochemistry, IP geophysics and approximately 1967 to 1972 50,201 m of diamond drilling and 12,584 m of percussion drilling.
+1958 CRNR completed 11 diamond drillholes on the southern flank of the East Hill, totalling 741 m of BQ core.
+1967 to 1972 Lytton enters into agreement with Flores Barron and completes a comprehensive program of geological mapping, soil geochemistry, IP geophysics and approximately 50,201 m of diamond drilling and 12,584 m of percussion drilling.
 First feasibility study completed.
-Hudson Bay Mining and Smelting (HBM&S) acquires control of Lytton.
+1974 Hudson Bay Mining and Smelting (HBM&S) acquires control of Lytton.
 1974 An additional 6,659 m of diamond drilling is completed, as well as a second feasibility study.
 1976 D. Coochey completes resources estimate of West Hill.
 1984 D. Coochey completes updated estimate of West Hill resource.
-Mexican government mining agency, El Fideicomiso de Fomento Minero (FIFOMI) 1995 to 1996 promotes the Property.
-1990 10 1990 Noranda completes due diligence including underground mapping and sampling, IP geophysics and 300 m of RC drilling in the plains to the south of the Sierra del Marqués.
+1995 to 1996 Mexican government mining agency, El Fideicomiso de Fomento Minero (FIFOMI) promotes the Property.
+Noranda completes due diligence including underground mapping and sampling, IP geophysics and 300 m of RC drilling in the plains to the south of the Sierra del Marqués.
 2003 Claims enter lottery and are acquired by Cima.
-Aur enters into an option to purchase agreement with Cima.
-2004 to 2005 Aur completed an airborne magnetometer, electromagnetic and radiometric survey in January 2005.
-Aur acquires old data including the complete 1972, 1974 feasibility reports, archived drill Late 2005 logs, surface geologic maps and various other data from HBM&S data warehouse in Flin Flon, Manitoba.
-Aur completed 24 diamond core drillholes for a total of 9,600 m and stores core in La 2005 to 2007 Laguna warehouse.
-Aur completed a series of short lined IP surveys over the Property in 2005.
+2004 to 2005 Aur enters into an option to purchase agreement with Cima.
+Aur completed an airborne magnetometer, electromagnetic and radiometric survey in January 2005.
+Late 2005 Aur acquires old data including the complete 1972, 1974 feasibility reports, archived drill logs, surface geologic maps and various other data from HBM&S data warehouse in Flin Flon, Manitoba.
+Aur completed 24 diamond core drillholes for a total of 9,600 m and stores core in La Laguna warehouse.
+2005 to 2007 Aur completed a series of short lined IP surveys over the Property in 2005.
 The resulting cut lines are still extremely visible from surface and satellite.
 Aur had progressively poorer community relations with the El Huaco Ejido until the company was barred from the Property.
 2007 to 2009 Teck acquires all of the outstanding common shares of Aur's parent company in September 2007 and MTO completes four diamond core drillholes totaling 1,562 m in 2008.
-The core is also stored in the La Laguna warehouse.
-Community relations with the El - Huaco Ejido have improved.
-MinHill options the Property from MTO and completes additional diamond drilling and
+2007 10 2009 The core is also stored in the La Laguna warehouse.
+Community relations with the El Huaco Ejido have improved.
+2009 to 2012 MinHill options the Property from MTO and completes additional diamond drilling and geophysical surveys (see details in Sections 9 and 10).